github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

 1. Open the [ReDoS query](https://github.com/github/codeql/blob/main/javascript/ql/src/Performance/ReDoS.ql).
 2. Run a MRVA against the "Top 10" repositories.
-3. Check the notification message.
-It should:
+3. Check that there is a notification message.
-   - Show the number of repos that are going to be queried
-   - Provide a link to the actions workflow
 4. Check the query history.
 It should:
    - Show that an item has been added to the query history
    - The item should be marked as "in progress".